Mechanical-Advantage/AdvantageScope/docs/tabs/3D-FIELD.md

 The following configuration options are available:

 - **Field:** The field model to use, defaults to the most recent game.
 We recommend using the "Evergreen" field for devices with limited graphical performance.
 The "Axes" field displays only XYZ axes at the origin with a field outline for scale.
-- **Alliance:** The current alliance color, which flips the origin to the opposite side of the field.
+- **Alliance:** The position of the field origin, on the blue or red alliance wall.
+"Auto" will select the alliance color based on the available log data.
 - **Robot:** The robot model to use.
 We recommend using the "KitBot" model for devices with limited graphical performance.
 To add a custom field or robot model, see [Custom Assets](/docs/CUSTOM-ASSETS.md).
 - **Units:** The linear and angular units of the provided fields.
 Meters, inches, radians, and degrees are supported.
 The rotations units do no affect 3D poses.

+> Note: Automatic selection of alliance color may be inaccurate when viewing log data produced by AdvantageKit 2023 or earlier.

 ## Rendering Modes